Plaza Indonesia: History

-Plaza Indonesia opened its doors in March 1990 on a site of 38,050 m2 at the junction of Jalan M. H. Thamrin and Jalan Kebon Kacang Raya, in Central Jakarta.
+Plaza Indonesia began construction on 4 March 1987 and opened its doors on 1 March 1990 on a site of 38,050 m2 at the junction of Jalan M. H. Thamrin and Jalan Kebon Kacang Raya in Central Jakarta, near the iconic Selamat Datang Monument.
+The official inauguration was held on 24 November 1990 by first lady Tien Suharto, while the Grand Hyatt and the entire complex was inaugurated by President Suharto on 23 July 1991.